Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: The model

-is well defined, i.e.\ the limits exist (the first is also independent of $\sigma$ and the sequence $\{\Lambda_n\}$), and convex.
-In view of the uniform strong mixing condition, see \cite{SS} and reference therein, the pressure $p$ is uniformly convex and real analytic.
-The \emph{free energy} $f:[0,1]\to \bb R$ is defined as the Legendre transform of $p$ namely,
+is well defined, that is, the limits exist (the first is also independent of $\sigma$ and the sequence $\{\Lambda_n\}$), and are convex.
+In view of the uniform strong mixing condition (see \cite{SS} and reference therein), the pressure $p$ is uniformly convex and real analytic.
+The \textit{free energy} $f\dvtx[0,1]\to\bb R$ is defined as the Legendre transform of $p$, namely,

 which is a continuous uniformly convex function in $[0,1]$ and real analytic in $(0,1)$.
-Moreover, as $\rho\uparrow 1$ and $\rho\downarrow 0$ we have $f'(\rho)\uparrow +\infty$ and $f'(\rho)\downarrow -\infty$, respectively.
+Moreover, as $\rho\uparrow1$ and $\rho\downarrow0$, we have $f'(\rho)\uparrow+\infty$ and $f'(\rho)\downarrow-\infty$, respectively.
 Given $\rho\in[0,1]$, let $\mu_\rho:= \mu^{f'(\rho)}$ be the (unique) infinite volume Gibbs measure with chemical potential $f'(\rho)$.
-We understand that $\mu_0$ and $\mu_1$ are respectively the Dirac measures in the configurations identically equal to zero and one.
-From the definition of the free energy and the regularity of $p$ we then have $\mu_\rho(\eta_x)=\rho$, so that $\rho$ is the density.
-We also define the \emph{compressibility} $\chi:[0,1] \to \bb [0,\infty)$ as
+We understand that $\mu_0$ and $\mu_1$ are, respectively, the Dirac measures in the configurations identically equal to zero and one.
+From the definition of the free energy and the regularity of $p$, we then have $\mu_\rho(\eta_x)=\rho$, so that $\rho$ is the density.
+We also define the \textit{compressibility} $\chi\dvtx[0,1] \to\bb [0,\infty)$ as

 understanding that $\chi(0)=\chi(1)=0$.
 By using the uniform strong mixing condition, it is not difficult to show the compressibility $\chi$ satisfies the following bound.
-There exists a real $C\in(0,\infty)$ such that for any $\rho\in (0,1)$
+There exists a real $C\in(0,\infty)$ such that for any $\rho\in(0,1)$,